paradox-tt/Notes/WagMedia.md

 Having had the opportunity to review feedback from both sides I would like to provide some further feedback of my own.

-In Wagmedia's own words, the Wagmedia team embarked on an experiment to `Solve the Dotsama information distribution problem`.
+>The Wagmedia team embarked on an experiment to `Solve the Dotsama information distribution problem`.
 The team planned to achieve this by providing incentives to individual participants, to create comprehensive, useful and inspiring content.

 It is in my opinion that Wagmedia has done a good job of: